The Design Valet Affiliate

 DVA PROMOTIONAL TIPS

 When it comes to marketing & promoting, strategies vary from one affiliate to another.
 Some prefer not to interact with anyone personally, while others gravitate toward an extroverted approach.
 There is no right or wrong way.
-It depends on the affiliate, their comfort level, etc. BELOW are a few methods that have proven effective for us.
+It depends on the affiliate, their comfort level, etc. BELOW are a few methods that have proven effective.

 PLEASE NOTE: We DO NOT provide any formal marketing training.
 Sources like YouTube, Instagram, and Google provide near-limitless access to FREE marketing/promoting tips and strategies.